faiface/generics/README.md

 This is to be argued, but here's what I think:
 1. **Easy to understand and read.** Doesn't introduce complexity.
 2. **Orthogonal to other Go features.** For example, these generics don't collide with interfaces.
 Every problem is either suitable for generics, or for interfaces, (or not none of them), but rarely suitable for both.
-3. **Fast and straightforward type-checkiing.** The type-checking is super simple.
+3. **Fast and straightforward type-checking.** The type-checking is super simple.
 Just substitute a type for a type parameter where it says `type` in the signature and you're good to go.

 ### Why no `type` keyword in function results?